ricsirigu/ricsirigu.github.io/src/data/services/service-2/index.md

 category: 'services'
 title: 'Security By Design'
 icon: 'building-shield'
-description: 'Embedding security practices into the design and architecture of products, instead of treating it as an afterthought'
+description: 'Integrating security into the design and architecture of products from the very beginning — not as an afterthought.'
 ---